Govt pegs Rs 1.20 lakh cr disinvestment mop-up in 2020-21, Rs 65,000 cr in current fiscal

 The government on Saturday pegged disinvestment target for 2020-21 at Rs 1.20 lakh crore, nearly double of Rs 65,000 crore it expects to raise in the current financial year.
 The government has missed the budgeted disinvestment target of Rs 1.05 lakh crore set for the current financial year by a huge margin.

 In the current financial year so far, the government has mopped up about Rs 18,000 crore by way of disinvestment.
 The Revised Estimate pegs disinvestment proceeds at Rs 65,000 crore for this fiscal ending March 2020.
 For the next financial year, beginning April 1, the government expects a substantial Rs 90,000 crore revenue from disinvestment of government stake in public sector banks and financial institutions.
-This would help the government achieve the Rs 1.20 lakh crore total disinvestment proceeds for 2020-21.
+This would be in addition to Rs 1.20 lakh crore estimated to be mopped up from CPSE stake sales in 2020-21.

 Finance Minister Nirmala Sitharaman in her 2020-21 Budget announced selling of part government stake in insurance behemoth Life Insurance Corporation (LIC), beside selling the balance holding of the government in IDBI Bank to private, retail and institutional investors.
 "In the last few years, the government has taken concrete steps to bring our banking system to be robust.
 However, there is a need for greater private capital.
 Accordingly, it is proposed to sell the balance holding of Government of India in IDBI Bank to private, retail and institutional investors through the stock exchange," she said in her Budget Speech.